10 Reasons Small Businesses Fail With SMS Marketing

 When you purchase SMS marketing software online you are given a series of short codes.
 You then assign a keyword to the short code which determines the title of your SMS marketing campaign.

 When you receive a response to your SMS from customers, it will include the short code and keyword.
-Don’t forget to make a record of responses so you can measure how effective your campaign is.
+Don?t forget to make a record of responses so you can measure how effective you campaign is.

-When carried out properly, SMS marketing can be very effective, and although it may take several attempts to be very good at it, avoiding these common mistakes will enable you to get it right quicker.
+When carried out properly, SMS marketing can be very effective, and although it may take several attempts to be very good at it, avoiding the above mistakes will enable you to get it right quicker.